Dean Friedman: Other (non-musical) work

 In 1985, Friedman produced a seminal work on the newly emerging synthesizer industry called Complete Guide to Synthesizers, Sequencers, and Drum Machines.
 Whilst dated, this tome published by New York Amsco is still of use in evaluating devices that crop up on the second-hand market.
 Friedman also set up the New York School of Synthesis and provided a series of videos entitled Intro to Synthesis.
 Friedman presents the rudiments of this topic in an audio-visual format, whilst incorporating a unique sense of humor.

 In 1986, Friedman saw a demo of a powerful virtual reality program that put the user right inside a video game using a video camera (similar to the technology used by the EyeToy).
 Friedman was impressed by the technology and wrote an article for Electronic Musician magazine.
 In 1989, he designed a game called Eat-A-Bug which was licensed to Nickelodeon, used on the series Total Panic and served as a prototype for the series Nick Arcade, for which Friedman produced a dozen games.
 He is now the President and Creative Director of InVideo games.

 Revival

 Friedman's 2002 album The Treehouse Journals was financed entirely by his fans via his website.
 Friedman invited people to finance the cost of the as-yet unrecorded album by making an advance purchase and by making limited edition signed copies available.
 This tactic has been adopted by other bands, including Marillion.
 He continued to tour, playing small venues.

 He copied this tactic again in 2005 with the album Squirrels in the Attic and once more, in 2017, with 12 Songs.

+SongFest

+Friedman organizes an annual "micro music festival" in Rugby, Warwickshire, England.
+It features various under-recognized musicians, with noted names such as Kiki Dee performing.
+It is indoors at a hotel, and lasts two days.